EGCG and Weight Loss Benefits

 EGCG or epigallocatechin gallate is a polyphenol found in green tea.
 Though green tea has many polyphenols, EGCG is the most abundant and potent of these amazing antioxidants.

-Many scientific studies have indicated that EGCG can have some big benefits in the way of overall health, especially because it can help you lose weight.
+Many scientific studies have indicated that EGCG can have some big benefits for overall health, especially because it can help you lose weight.

 EGCG and Weight Loss Benefit #1